Frederik V Schenck van Toutenburg: Protestant Reformation

 Schenck van Toutenburg was unable to unite the Catholics under his archbishopric.
 Under his tenure, many good Catholic Utrechters became Crypto-Protestants.
-As the Dutch Revolt began and William the Silent, stadtholder since 1559, fled, Maximilien de Hénin-Liétard was named the official stadtholder of the Netherlands in 1567 with his base in Utrecht at Vredenburg (castle).
+As the Dutch Revolt began and William the Silent, stadtholder since 1559, fled, Maximilien de Hénin-Liétard was named the official stadtholder of the Netherlands in 1567 with his base in Utrecht at Vredenburg Castle.
 Like Schenck van Toutenburg, he met with insurrection with those under his command.
 After unsuccessfully preventing the Capture of Brielle in April–June 1572, he convened a meeting of the States General in The Hague in July 1572, but many representatives convened a new meeting in Dordrecht later that month, in which they pledged allegiance to William the Silent (or now, William of Orange).
 As the country turned to Protestantism and the Orange sympathies grew, Hénin-Liétard was taken prisoner at the Battle on the Zuiderzee on 11 October 1573.
 His Spanish troops based at Vredenburg thus lost their local leader.

 The nearby city of Oudewater was massacred by Spanish troops for its participation in rebellion on 7 August 1575.
 Only those who could pay ransom money escaped.
 This shocked many leading Utrecht burgers.
 Though Hénin-Liétard was released as a term of treaty in the Pacification of Ghent in 1576, he no longer had command of Vredenburg and chose the side of William of Orange.
 This caused a problem of loyalties among the Spanish stationed at Utrecht.
 The city council of Utrecht sent representatives to Archbishop Schenk van Toutenburg to borrow money to pay the Spanish mercenaries at Vredenburg who had as a result pointed their canons at the city itself.
 These Spanish troops still had no leader and worse, had not been paid.
 Schenk van Toutenburg refused to pay, and the city fathers forced the lock on his money chest to "loan" 40,000 guilders.
 This was the end of Utrecht's allegiance with Catholicism, as they feared a fate like Oudewater.
 In June 1580 the city council of Utrecht decided to ban Catholic services in Utrecht.
 The archbishop died later that summer, on 25 August.

 Legacy

 He became the first and last Archbishop of Utrecht until 1853.
 The Cathedral of Utrecht was closed from June 1580 onwards, though Roman Catholics still received permission to bury their dead (including their late archbishop) in the cathedral.
 Schenck van Toutenburg's funeral ceremony on 30 August 1580 was the last Catholic service in Utrecht for a long while and was disturbed by Protestants, who sang their version of Psalm 130 against the Catholic version ("De Profundis").
-After Schenck's death, the archbishopric would remain vacant until the election of Sasbold Vosmeer in 1602.
+After Schenck's death, the archbishopric would remain vacant until the election of Sasbout Vosmeer in 1602.